samsonmarikwa/TeamEICH/README.md

 ## Setup

 You can download the code to your machine.
-You will need to create your own credentials on [Firebase Console](https://console.firebase.google.com) and replace line 5 to 10 in the api.js file with your own firebase config.
+You will need to create your own credentials on [Firebase Console](https://console.firebase.google.com) and replace line 23 to 28 in the api.js file with your own firebase config.
+Two APIs have been used in the application, namely, openweathermap and googleapis.